Webflow Development

 Trigger 2: You Need Multi-Team Publishing Governance

-On a Business plan, everyone with Editor access can publish.
+On a Premium plan, everyone with Editor access can publish.
 There's no approval gate.
 For a 30-person marketing org where product marketing, demand gen, content, and regional marketing all need publishing rights, it's chaos waiting to happen.

 Custom roles, page branching, and publishing workflows on Enterprise solve this.